-Since hatchery water is not withdrawn from a live stream but rather is derived from the west bank grout tunnel drilled into the canyon wall immediately west of the hatchery, there is no possibility of effect on listed fishes from hatchery water withdrawal.
+Hatchery water is not withdrawn from a live stream but rather is derived from the west bank grout tunnel drilled into the canyon wall immediately west of the hatchery.
 Round Butte Hatchery has two water right permits for fish rearing purpose (Permit #37974 for 20.0 cfs, and Permit #52642 for 0.27 cfs).
 The source of the water rights is the Round Butte Reservoir, and the facility complies with the limits.

 Also, the Pelton Ladder has a water right permit (Permit #32372) for withdrawing 13.30 cfs water from the Deschutes River, and complies with the withdrawal limit.
 Both facilities (Round Butte Hatchery and Pelton Ladder) are operated under the NPDES General Permits 300-J (EPA File #ORG13700-6 and #ORG13701-4, respectively) issued to PGE.
-The PGE staff monitor and report the effluents' water quality data quarterly to the Oregon Department of Environmental Quality (DEQ) to comply with the water quality standards and limits.
+The PGE staff monitor and report the effluents' water quality data quarterly to the Oregon Department of Environmental

+Quality (DEQ) to comply with the water quality standards and limits.
 Meeting these legal standards should minimize the potential take of listed species.